Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/about-project-wide-actions.md

 ---
-uid: project-wide-actions
+uid: input-system-project-wide-actions
 ---
-# Project-Wide Actions
+# About project-wide actions

 You can assign an individual Action Asset to be available "project-wide", which means the actions within that asset are available more conveniently through the Input System API without needing to set up references to the asset.